Upset over Cong MLAs remarks Kumaraswamy threatens to quit

-The acrimony between the Congress and the JDS in Karnataka reached a new high with Chief Minister H D Kumaraswamy Monday threatening to step down, saying he never "craved" for power.
+Irked over a Congress MLA demanding that Siddaramaiah be made the chief minister again during an event on Sunday, Kumaraswamy said "If my way of functioning is not acceptable, then I am ready to quit.
+I don't want to continue also.
+I am not ready to stick to the chair."

-His comments a day after a ruling Congress MLA demanded that Siddaramaiah be made the chief minister again.
+The Chief Minister said the Congress and the JDS have formed the government to give good governance here and "we are doing a good job."

-At an event in the city on Sunday, ST Somashekhar had claimed that development works had come to a grinding halt here and other parts of the state.
+Congress MLA ST Somashekhar had claimed during the event that development works had come to a grinding halt here and in other parts of the state.

-Strongly reacting to the comments, Kumaraswamy said, "If my way of functioning is not acceptable, I am ready to resign.
-I don't crave for position.
+He was speaking to reporters after dedicating a six-coach metro rail on 'Green Line' at the Mantri Square Metro Station.

-A red-faced Karnataka Congress president Dinesh Gundu Rao, who too was present there, said such statements by the Congress MLAs were not acceptable and a showcause notice would be issued to them.
+A red-faced Karnataka Congress president Dinesh Gundu Rao, who too was present there, said such statements by the Congress MLAs were not acceptable.

 "Today Rs 8,000 crore worth work is happening.
-I condemn such public statements and will issue a showcause notice to them," Rao told reporters.
+I condemn such public statements and will issue a showcause notice....," Rao told reporters.

 "Morning I saw S T Somashekhar's statement.
 It breaches the disciplinary line.
 The coalition government has done lots of development work in Bengaluru."